Skip to content

 Approach

 This project is also known as Tailoring evidence-based psychological therapY for People with common mental disorder including Psychotic EXperiences (TYPPEX).
-It expected to run until 2023.
-Check back for updates and research findings.

 Funding and ethics